 As one of the most renowned string instrument competitions in the world, the Primrose International Viola Competition features the world’s best and most promising young violists.
-This year, 24 Quarter-Finalists representing a broad spectrum of countries will be invited to compete for cash prizes and awards over $30,000 USD.
+This year, 24 invited Quarter-Finalists representing a broad spectrum of countries will compete for cash prizes and awards over $30,000 USD.
 The Competition offers southern California one week of exceptional international competition, exquisite music and an exhilarating finish.
 All rounds are open to the public, and audiences can expect to hear a broad survey of the viola repertoire.

 The Competition is proud to continue its technological tradition by providing live streaming video in high definition and warmly invites all of those who can attend in-person to enjoy the excitement that Los Angeles has to offer.